 Chicago Steak or Omaha Steaks?
 We Choose…

-While both mail-order companies claim to have the best steak, we think that Chicago Steak Company offers a better deal when it comes to the menu options and prices.
+Based on our Chicago Steaks Vs Omaha Steaks comparison, while both companies claim to have the best steak, we think that Chicago Steak Company offers a better deal when it comes to the menu options and prices.
 They offer a wider list of beef that includes dry-aged steak.

 But if you ask us, we recommend ButcherBox for our meats shipped week after week.
 We are quite impressed with how we always get the same great cut plus the best buttery taste every time we make an order.